api-platform/docs/getting-started/api.md

 We have a working data model backed by a database.
 But we also got a working hypermedia REST API thanks to **[API Platform Core](../core/index.md)**.

 The core, like the schema generator, is already pre-installed and properly configured.
-We just need to mark resources we want to expose with an `@Resource` annotation.
+We just need to mark resources we want to expose with an `@ApiResource` annotation.
 Open any of the generated entities, and you'll see that the schema generator already added this annotation for us.

 And our API is already finished!
 How would it be easier?